tasneem-badar/Market-Trend-Analysis-and-Price-Prediction-on-Used-Cars/README.md

 # Market-Trend-Analysis-and-Price-Prediction-on-Used-Cars

 This project aims to analyze market trends in the used car market and develop a predictive model for estimating car prices based on various features.
-By understanding factors affecting prices, this analysis can assist car buyers, sellers, and dealers in making informed decisions.
+By understanding factors affecting prices, this analysis can assist car buyers, sellers, and dealers make informed decisions.

 ## Table of Contents
 1. [Project Overview](#project-overview)